slothy-optimizer/slothy/docs/index.md

 `SLOTHY` enables a development workflow where developers write 'clean' assembly by hand, emphasizing the logic of the computation, while `SLOTHY` automates microarchitecture-specific micro-optimizations.
-Since `SLOTHY` does not change instructions, and scheduling/allocation optimizations are tightly controlled through configurable and extensible constraints, the developer keeps close control over the final assembly, while being freed from the most tedious and readability- and verifiability-impeding micro-optimizations.
+Since `SLOTHY` does not change instructions, and scheduling/allocation optimizations are tightly controlled through configurable and extensible constraints, the developer keeps close control over the final assembly, while being freed from tedious micro-optimizations.

 See also [FAQ](faq.md)

 #### Architecture/Microarchitecture support

 `SLOTHY` is generic in the target architecture and microarchitecture.
-So far, it supports Cortex-M55 and Cortex-M85 implementing Armv8.1-M + Helium, and Cortex-A55 and Cortex-A72 implementing Armv8-A + Neon.
+It currently supports Cortex-M55 and Cortex-M85 implementing Armv8.1-M + Helium, and Cortex-A55 and Cortex-A72 implementing Armv8-A + Neon.
 Moreover, there is an experimental model for Cortex-X/Neoverse-V cores.